AbdulrazakSALAMA/D0018E_project/README.md

 ## Technologies Used

-- HTML, CSS, JavaScript
+- HTML, CSS, and JavaScript for frontend development
-- FastAPI framework from Python
+- FastAPI framework for Python-based backend development
-- MySQL
+- MySQL for database managemen
-- Git
+- Git for version control

 ## Getting Started